top of page

 Then the circle expanded outward.
 Friends.
 Community.
 Warriors choosing the mindset.

-And when one of us wobbled, the other steadied.
+Because strength grows in connectionand when one of us wobbled, the other steadied.
+That is how resilience compounds.

 We did not begin this journey feeling strong.
 We began exhausted.
-Reactive.
 Tired of negotiating with our own emotions.

-Bruce & Lee Schutter
+Bruce & Lee Schutter ⚔️

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!